Mixed Media Paintings, Earthworks, Works With Handmade Paper, Portraits, Mandalas, Journalistsic Art Books, Prints,

 .

-Pamella Allen is a Jamaican‑born visual artist whose practice spans more than 35 years.
-Her mixed‑media paintings, works on paper, and earthworks have been exhibited in traditional galleries and museums as well as non‑traditional settings, including site‑specific public art commissions for healing spaces such as Bellevue Hospital through the HHC Art‑In‑Medicine program, community and learning centers, the ACLU corporate collection, and private collections worldwide.
+Pamella Allen is a Jamaican-born visual artist whose practice spans more than three decades.
+Her works have been exhibited in traditional galleries and non-traditional settings worldwide, including site-specific public art and corporate commissions for healing spaces such as Bellevue Hospital through the HHC Art-In-Medicine program.
+Her art is also held in community centers and private collections across the globe.

 “My works seek to create a space of activation and connection.
 Informed by memory, moment, culture, ritual and kinship with our ecoscapes in the cyclical nature of life, death, life.”